Formation of extremal Reissner-Nordstr\"om black holes: insights from numerics: Numerical results

 \subsection{$C^2$ Gluing}

 We now study the $C^2$ gluing problem, in which we additionally constrain the second transverse derivative of the scalar field to vanish at $V=1$.
 Thus, the profile of the scalar field must depend on five parameters.
 Unfortunately, searching for solutions in a $5$-dimensional space is significantly more complicated than in a $3$-dimensional space, and our numerical methods have proved far less reliable than in the $C^1$ case.
 Moreover, we cannot easily visualise the search space, so identifying suitable initial guesses is difficult.
-As a result, below we only consider the even Ansatz (and in some instances the modified even Ansatz), for which we have obtained sufficient data to draw some conclusions.
+As a result, below we only consider the even Ansatz, for which we have obtained sufficient data to draw some conclusions.

 Many of the results of the $C^0$ and $C^1$ gluing problems follow through to the $C^2$ case.
 There is an important difference, however: for a given set of parameters $(\q,\e M,\m/\e,\Lambda M^2)$, there exist multiple solutions $\alpha$.
 When one of the parameters is slowly varied with the others kept fixed, each solution changes continuously, and we can trace the solutions as functions of that parameter.
 We will refer to these traces as \emph{branches}.